olga-od-ua/MS3repo/README.md

 #### Other
 Not a bug but a few remarks on the functionality of the website.

 1. Users are not automatically signed out when the window closes for the convenience of not having to log in every time the user opens the website.
 The majority of users of the website are parents or other childminders, which means that any opportunity to save their time will be appreciated.
 It was initially planned to have a function that would ask the user whether they forgot to sign out when the user would leave the page.
-However, after a thorough research, no reliable method to implement such a warning was found.
+However, after thorough research, no reliable method to implement such a warning was found.
 The forced sign out is not currently implemented as there is no sensitive information displayed about the user on any of the website pages.
-It is planeed to review this feature in the future for possible solutions to improve the website's security.
+It is planned to review this feature in the future for possible solutions to improve the website's security.

 2. Health warning message appears at the top of every page.
-It can be closed but it reappears evey time the user is redirected to another page.
-At first the idea was to give the user the option to only close it once for the duration of the session.
-However, as irritating as it may be for the user, the decision was made to keep the message reappear in order to keep remindind the user that they should contact their GP for advice when feeding their children.
+It can be closed but it reappears every time the user is redirected to another page.
+At first, the idea was to give the user the option to only close it once for the duration of the session.
+However, as irritating as it may be for the user, the decision was made to keep the message reappear in order to keep reminding the user that they should contact their GP for advice when feeding their children.

 3. During the development the author included confirm-password input into the Register template without realizing that it gets stored in the Database without any hashing.
 This security flaw was noticed and rectified.